 I bought my Edmonson ticket at the booking office window of the wonderfully restored Dereham station.
 Next, I decided I would purchase breakfast as well.
-Breakfast was beans on toast which I consumed while sitting at a conveniently placed table on the station platform under the canopy.
-Entertainment was provided by Class 47 47596 which was backing down onto some coaching stock in the station.
+Breakfast was beans on toast which I enjoyed while sitting at a conveniently placed table on the station platform under the canopy.
+Entertainment was provided by Class 47 locomotive 47596 which was backing down onto some coaching stock in the station.

 This line was an early recipient of DMUs in the 1950s when there was a complete replacement of steam hauled traction.
 Thus, it was appropriate that we boarded a two car Metro Cammell DMU (or Class 101 as it was later referred to by BR) at Dereham station for our approximately eleven mile journey to Wymondham.
 This particular two car set is restored to early BR green complete with cat whiskers on the front.
 Unfortunately, in my view, the retention of the high intensity headlights fitted by BR on the front of the cab detracts from the vehicle’s historic condition.